New York Rep. Jamaal Bowman pulls fire alarm in House office building but says it was an accident - Local News 8

 New York Rep. Jamaal Bowman pulls fire alarm in House office building but says it was an accident

-(CNN) — Rep. Jamaal Bowman pulled a fire alarm in the Cannon House Office Building on Saturday morning, shortly before the House was scheduled to vote on a government funding bill, which the New York Democrat said was an accident.
+(CNN) — Rep. Jamaal Bowman pulled a fire alarm in the Cannon House Office Building on Saturday morning, shortly before the House was scheduled to vote on a government funding bill, an incident the New York Democrat said was an accident.

-The incident was first revealed by House Administration Committee Chairman Bryan Steil, a Republican from Wisconsin.
+The incident was first revealed by House Administration Committee Chairman Bryan Steil, a Republican from Wisconsin, who said in a statement that an investigation is underway.

-“Rep (Jamaal) Bowman pulled a fire alarm in Cannon this morning.
-An investigation into why it was pulled is underway,” Steil said in a statement.
+Steil told CNN on Saturday evening that Bowman needed to be “far more forthcoming” about what happened when he decided to pull the fire alarm.

+“We know Jamaal Bowman pulled the fire alarm.
+Why he did that, it is pretty unclear.
+His initial explanation, that it was an accident, doesn’t seem to really pass muster,” Steil told CNN’s Jim Acosta.
+Steil also warned that if Bowman pulled the alarm to interfere with the House voting procedure – an accusation Bowman earlier told reporters was “complete BS” – it would be “a serious violation of the law.”

 “I was just trying to get to my vote and the door that’s usually open wasn’t open, it was closed,” Bowman added.